SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Memory_Nodes/Vector_QualityMemory.md

 The **`QualityMemory`** node is the primary and **only recommended creator node** in the memory system.
 Its exclusive function is to analyze the conversation history for new messages and, if certain thresholds are met, generate and save new memories to persistent storage.
-It intelligently switches between creating classic file-based memories (`.jsonl`) and modern, searchable vector memories (`.db`) based on the discussion's configuration.
+It intelligently switches between creating classic file-based memories (`.json`) and modern, searchable vector memories (`.db`) based on the discussion's configuration.

 Crucially, this node **produces no direct output** for subsequent nodes (its `{agent#Output}` will be empty).
 Its job is